OysterKing/Final-Year-Project/README.md

 20/03/16:
 Added two bash scripts to simualte file transfers.
 Added code to pcapReader to deal with when tcp packets are sent before an arp packet has finished it's transit.

+22/03/16:
+Edited the ftp bash script to simulate the file transfer of a smaller file.
+This smaller file is a txt file caled transferFile.txt.
+Edited some code in pcap reader to cope with one host sending two packets before one arrives at its destination.